SJSchmitt/Airbnb-Predictions/README.md

 ![My Image](Resources/Worst_Rated.PNG)

-Another thing we noted is the diversity of the property types available as shown below
+Another thing we noted is the diversity of the property types available as shown below in the tree map, which means the city cater to all sorts of visitors like Business folks, Families , Couples and single individuals

 ![My Image](Resources/PropertyTypes.PNG)